 Humber’s Electronics Engineering Technician diploma program emphasizes electronic products, control systems and telecommunications - all built on a strong basis of computer and networking engineering.
-You’ll spend approximately half your time in labs developing hands-on knowledge of electronic, analog, digital and programmable circuits.
-Industry leaders will teach you about computer programming and interfacing, local area networks, radio frequency circuits, basic programmable logic controllers, industrial electronics, wired and wireless telephones, and troubleshooting techniques.
-You’ll be taught how to embed these circuits into cell phones, audio and high-definition (HD) video systems, robots, computers, and advanced instruments.
+The program provides you with hands-on experience of electronic, analog, digital and programmable circuits.
+Our experienced faculty will teach you about computer programming, interfacing, local networks, radio frequency circuits, basic programmable logic controllers (PLC), industrial electronics, wired and wireless communication devices, and troubleshooting techniques.
+You’ll be taught how to embed these circuits into smart devices, industrial equipment, and consumer products.

-You’ll also build and test circuit boards, learn soldering techniques, and program industrial controllers and embedded systems in our state-of-the-art labs.
+You’ll also build and test circuit boards, learn electronics fabrication program PLCs and design embedded systems in our state-of-the-art labs including a prototyping facility.

-This year, the School of Applied Technology chose Albert Jansen as the recipient of the Board of Governor's Award.
+This year, the Faculty of Applied Sciences and Technology chose Albert Jansen as the recipient of the Board of Governor's Award.
 Academically, Albert was one of the top students throughout the three years of the Electronics Engineering Technology program.

 According to the Electro-Federation Canada, companies that design, install, manufacture, distribute and service electrical, electronic and telecommunications products contribute more than $50 billion to the Canadian economy while employing more than 130,000 workers at 1,400 facilities in Canada.

 Our graduates have found employment with major users of large electronics systems such as broadcasting networks (including CBC, CTV), telecommunication carriers (including Rogers, Telus, Bell), manufacturers of electronics equipment (including Creation Technologies, Celestica, GE Canada), and manufacturers of scientific, medical and industrial instrumentation.
 Other graduates have started their own businesses or progressed to positions such as company representatives, technical salespeople and managers.